 It is important not to become so engrossed in the issue of hell that we miss the main point of the present passage: the terrible sin of leading Christ’s ‘little ones’ astray.

-“These little ones” are infants like the one Jesus has just taken in his arms, and (given Luke’s setting of this saying, Lk 17:1f) those disciples who are childlike in their weakness and vulnerability.
+“These little ones who believe in me” are (especially given Luke’s setting of this saying, Lk 17:1f) those disciples who are childlike in their weakness and vulnerability.

 “…to sin” is lit. ‘to stumble’; ‘to trip up’.
 The idea is one someone leading a vulnerable person astray in a moral or spiritual sense.
 It includes false teachers who undermine the faith of others, as well as those who prey on the young or the weak for monetary gain or sexual gratification.